icons8/pichon-docs/docs/windows.md

 **Illustrations** in Pichon are divided into Categories and Styles, while for **Photos** only Categories are available.
 ### Search

 Searching for photos or illustrations is the same as searching for icons.
-By typing a keywoard into the search bar, you will get results images from across all categories by default.
+By typing a keywoard into the search bar, you will get results from across all categories by default.
 While looking for photos, you may select one of the several available categories in the left-side panel.
 The same goes for illustrations, but here you can also choose a style:

 <p align="center">
   <img width="900" src="/public/illustrations2.png">